-Prerequisite: Completion with a C or better in: ESL 245 or ESL 545.
+Prerequisite: Satisfactory completion of: ESL 245 or ESL 545.
 Or by placement exam.

 Writing for intermediate ESL.
 Develops ability to write more detailed paragraphs using simple and compound sentences in varied verb tenses with proper grammar and mechanics.
 Concurrent enrollment in ESL 253/553 and 255/555 highly recommended.